koriedean/final-project-korie/README.md

   2013 5-year American Community Survey - Table B25048, NC tract-level

 ## Technical

-*TK: Instructions on how to bootstrap project, run ETL processes, etc.*

 An outline of the basic project structure is available at https://github.com/associatedpress/cookiecutter-r-project